MarquezProject/marquez/examples/airflow/README.md

 ## Step 3: Start Airflow with Marquez

-Now that we have our DAGs defined using Marquez, let’s run the example!.
+Now that we have our DAGs defined using Marquez, let’s run the example!
 To start Airflow, run:

 ```bash
 $ docker-compose up